James Beck: Death

 By 1973, Beck had recorded five series of Dad's Army and had nearly finished working on the sixth, besides working on the radio series of the show.
-Location filming for series six was completed when Beck suddenly fell ill while opening a school fête in aid of Guide Dogs for the Blind.
+All of the location filming and studio recording for five of the planned seven episodes of Series Six had been completed when Beck suddenly fell ill while opening a school fête in aid of Guide Dogs for the Blind.
 He returned home and within an hour was taken to Queen Mary's Hospital, Roehampton suffering from pancreatitis.
-He died three weeks later, due to a combination of heart failure, renal failure and pancreatitis, aged 44, and was cremated at Putney Vale Cemetery, where a tree was planted in his memory, with a marker bearing his name.
+He died three weeks later of a combination of heart failure, renal failure, and pancreatitis.
+He was 44.

-The last time Beck's Dad's Army co-stars saw him alive was on Friday 13 July 1973 at the Playhouse Theatre in London where he recorded two radio episodes of Dad's Army (which ran alongside the TV series).
+The last time Beck's Dad's Army co-stars saw him alive was on Friday 13 July 1973 at the Playhouse Theatre in London, where he recorded two radio episodes of Dad's Army, which ran alongside the TV series.
 The following afternoon Beck suddenly became ill.

 His death was a great shock to his fellow cast members, as well as to Jimmy Perry and David Croft.
-Perry has said that heavy drinking was common in show business at the time, and that he paid little attention to Beck's habit until "I saw Jimmy’s legs and they were purple.
-It was the last episode he appeared in before he died."
+Perry has said that heavy drinking was common in show business at the time, and that he paid little attention to Beck's habit until he "saw Jimmy’s legs and they were purple.
+It was the last episode he appeared in before he died".

-In the sixth series, during the episode "Things that Go Bump in the Night", Walker is present only in the location scenes in the second half of the episode, as these were filmed weeks earlier than the studio scenes.
-In one of the videotaped sequences filmed after Beck's death, the platoon is aboard Corporal Jones's van when Captain Mainwaring tells Sergeant Wilson to "take Private Walker's name".
-Wilson writes the name "Walker" in the condensation on the window.

-In the following episode, "The Recruit" (the series 6 finale), Mainwaring reads a note written by Walker apologising for his absence, as he has gone "up the Smoke" (to London) to conduct one of his deals.
-This was the last time the character was mentioned.
-In the radio adaptations of Dad's Army, Graham Stark stood in until Larry Martyn portrayed Walker in subsequent shows.
-John Bardon played Walker in the stage production in 1976.
+In the episode, "The Recruit" (the series 6 finale), Mainwaring reads a note written by Walker apologising for his absence, as he has gone "up to the Smoke" (to London) to conduct one of his deals.